Is Shrimp Good for Cats? Key Benefits and Risks

 Contains Essential Minerals

-Shrimp is a good source of minerals such as phosphorus and selenium.
-Phosphorus works with calcium to strengthen bones and teeth, helps with energy production, and supports cell repair.
-On the other hand, selenium has a role in being a potential antioxidant, immune system support, and thyroid health.
+Shrimp is also a good source of minerals like phosphorus and selenium.
+Phosphorus pairs well with calcium for strong bones and teeth.
+Plus, it helps with energy production and cell repair.

 Has Choline